 Passage of the Bridge to College course in English language arts or math may be used as a graduation pathway.

 School districts with current Articulation Agreement(s) for an indicated English language arts or math course.
 By passing the course indicated in the agreement (resulting in 100 level or higher college level course placement), the course may be used as a graduation pathway.

 Armed Services Vocational Aptitude Battery (ASVAB) Test

-For a student who takes the ASVAB while in high school and earns at least the minimum score on the Armed Forces Qualification Test (AFQT) portion of the test (as posted on the SBE website) it may be used to meet the graduation pathway.
+For a student who takes the ASVAB while in high school and earns at least the minimum score on the Armed Forces Qualification Test (AFQT) portion of the test (as posted on the State Board of Education (SBE) website) it may be used to meet the graduation pathway.

 Career and Technical Education (CTE) Course Sequence